 - "BIN" is the Bank Identification Number or Interbank Card Association Number, as applicable, which is a number assigned to a Card issuer that is used for Card issuing, Authorization, clearing, and settlement processing.

-- "Cardholder" means the person or entity to whom a Card is issued or who is otherwise authorized to use a Card.
-"Cardholder" is sometimes referred to as "Card Member" in some of the Card Network materials.
+- "Cardholder" " means the person or entity to whom a Card is issued or who is otherwise authorized to use a Card.
+"Cardholder" is sometimes referred to as "Cardmember" or "Card Member" in some of the Card Network

 - "Conveyed Transaction" means any Transaction conveyed to a Card Network for settlement by such Card Network directly to Merchant.